lilsnoops2/anm_itops_playbooks/README.md

 ### `http-source-int-update`
 This playbook will dynamically set the http client source interface based on whatever interface is using the SSH ip address.
 For example, if you successfully SSH to IP address 1.1.1.1, that means more than likely that the interface that is assigned with that IP can be used as the http client source.
 Running this on client devices will not break any other functionality since the http client source is only used for copy operations, which we own.

-Supported OS:
+**Supported OS:**
 * IOS
 * IOS XE

 **Variables**
-If these variables are not passed in via the -e argument, they will be prompted for during the script execution
-- `target_hosts` (required): The  groups/hosts that you'd like to run the playbook on.
-Example: -e 'target_hosts=switch,router' will run the playbook for all devices belongiong to groups switch or router.
+If these variables are not passed in via the -e argument, they will be prompted for during the script execution Remember to use -l or --limit to run playbook on specific hosts/groups: Example: -l 'switch,router' will update http client source interface for all devices belonging to groups switch or router.
 - `ansible_user` (required): Username to log in to devices
 - `ansible_password` (required): Password to log in to devices (if a device does not log into a dveice in enable, this same password will be tried for enable mode)
-- `ansible_become_password` (optional): Enable password for higher privileges, defaults to ansible_password when not defined
+- `enable` (optional): Enable password for higher privileges, defaults to ansible_password when not defined

 **Examples**
 Updates the http client source interface to interface assigned with the IP used to successfully log into the device